go-chi/chi/README.md

 ## Related works

-Looking ahead from the common REST convention for writing HTTP services, I also recommend newer works in the field coming from gRPC, go-kit and graphql.
+Looking ahead from the common REST convention for writing HTTP services, I also recommend newer ideas in the field coming from [gRPC](https://github.com/grpc/grpc-go), [go-kit](https://github.com/go-kit/kit) and [graphql](https://github.com/graphql-go/graphql).
 They're all maturing nicely, each with their own unique approaches and benefits.